NaderNarcisse/QSAR-biodegradation/README.md

 ## Objective

-The objective here is to train a reliable model to determine if a compound is biodegradable or not.
+The objective here is to obtain a reliable model to determine if a compound is biodegradable or not.

 ## Preview of the Exploratory Data Analysis (EDA)